-/> /> Thomas Claiborne | Gameplay Programmer - Game Development Portfolio
+/> /> Thomas Claiborne III | Gameplay Programmer - Game Development Portfolio

-Thomas Claiborne
+Thomas Claiborne III

 "Game developer and programmer passionate about bringing fun to life through gameplay, crafting efficient code that transforms ideas into unforgettable gaming experiences."